hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="sshsign"></a>
 # **SSHSign**
-> void SSHSign (string role, SSHSignRequest sSHSignRequest, string sshMountPath = null)
+> void SSHSign (SSHSignRequest sSHSignRequest, string role, string sshMountPath = "ssh", TimeSpan? wrapTTL = null)

 Request signing an SSH key using a certain role with the provided details.